 Sustainability has been at the centre of debates for longer than we'd think.
 River conservation is a good example of how old resource management really is (regulations on river pollution and halieutic resources are among the oldest recorded international treaties and laws).

 But who decides on what?
-Climate change touches upon all aspects of society because it affects the stage on which everything else happens.
+Climate change touches upon all aspects of society because it affects the stage at which everything else happens.
 If we were to categorise these stakeholders of climate change,

 The groups that influence climate change policy

-Governmental bodies stand with the most levees at its command.
+Governmental bodies stand with the most levees at their command.
 With legally binding power and the strength to enforce these decisions, governments are expected to give priority to the greater good.
-With the dismantling of nothing short than avant-garde projects in the French ZAD of Notre-Dame-des-Landes, the promotion of industrial and destructive agricultural practices.
+With the dismantling of nothing short of avant-garde projects in the French ZAD of Notre-Dame-des-Landes, the promotion of industrial and destructive agricultural practices.

-For example, it wasn’t until a massive push from environmental activists that nuclear testing in the Pacific was declared illegal, or that international ivory trade became off-limit for all countries.
-The civil society holds formidable power and acts not only the moral conscience of our societies but also a reservoir of innovation and solutions waiting to be tried, tested and made better.
+For example, it wasn’t until a massive push from environmental activists that nuclear testing in the Pacific was declared illegal, or that the international ivory trade became off-limit for all countries.
+Civil society holds formidable power and acts not only as of the moral conscience of our societies but also as a reservoir of innovation and solutions waiting to be tried, tested and made better.